Dealing with Debt Booklet

 Besides the interest rate, check to see if the card offers a “grace period.”
 A “grace period” means no interest charges if you pay your account in full before the due date.
 Some cards charge you interest from the date you use your card to make a purchase.
 Also, find out if the company charges an annual fee for the card.

 Annual fees can run from $25 to $100 or more.
 Make sure you also look at other charges like:

 transaction fees—these are often charged when you use the card to get a cash advance

 Read the terms carefully because some cards raise your interest rate if you make a late payment.

 If you have a credit card with a high interest rate, transaction fees, an annual fee or no grace period, you should think about cancelling the card!
-You can cancel a credit card at any time, but you will have to pay any money you still owe on the account.
+You can cancel a credit card at any time, but you still have to pay any money you owe on the account.

 - Try to pay off the total balance each month.

-- Pay more than the minimum payment if you can.
+- If you can’t pay it off, try to pay more than the minimum payment if you can.
 Sometimes the minimum payment does not even cover the amount of interest you are being charged each month.
-If you only pay the minimum, you will never pay off the debt and you will end up paying interest on the unpaid interest charges.
-Try to pay one card off at a time.
+If you only pay the minimum, you will never pay off the debt and you will end up payinginterest on the unpaid interest charges.
+Pay one card off at a time.
 Pay as much as you can.
 The more you pay, the sooner you will pay off the card.
 Then go on to another.

 - Make your payments on time.
 If your payment is late you will be charged a late fee.
 Many cards raise the interest rate if the payment is not on time.